Canyon de Chelly National Monument AZ

 Weather:

-Canyon de Chelly is located at 5,500 feet.
+Canyon de Chelly's elevation is about 5,500 feet.
 Spring is cool and windy; highs from 50 to 70; lows of 35 degrees.
 Expect dust storms and canyon flooding.
 Summer is hot and dry; highs from 85 to 100; lows of 51 degrees.
 Drink plenty of water outdoors.
 Fall is warm and often wet; highs from 60 to 80; lows of 40 degrees.
 Expect lightning, thunderstorms, and flash floods.
 Winter is cold and breezy; highs from 40 to 60; lows of 18 degrees.
 Expect 1-4 inches of snow and freezing nighttime temperatures.

 Directions:

-3 miles E of Highway 191 on Route 7
+3 miles E of Highway 191 on Indian Route 7

 Chinle, US, 86503